 Walking is the most important way of getting around in the Downtown Eastside.
 A primary focus for the community is safety and comfort for people crossing major intersections on foot or with mobility aids, which could be improved through shorter crossings, signal upgrades, and sidewalk-level lighting.
 Comfort and safety can be further enhanced by investing in high-quality, walking-friendly streets, which could include additional transit shelters, seating, public plazas, and drinking fountains.
 Easy access to public washrooms is also essential in the Downtown Eastside and there is a need to install more public toilets in the neighbourhood.
-There are currently two Automated Public Toilets (APT) and several Comfort Stations (public washrooms) available to use.
+There are currently two automated public toilets and several public washrooms available to use.